Fairness in Augmented Graph Learning: A Survey: Influence of Augmentation on Graph Learning

 \subsection{Positive Influence}

-Some machine learning techniques have been employed to enhance fairness in graph learning.
+Some ML techniques have been employed to enhance fairness in graph learning.
 Researchers have observed that these techniques, when applied to address specific limitations or requirements, can also contribute to improving fairness.

 For example, contrastive learning has reduced the dependency on human annotations, establishing Graph Contrastive Learning (GCL) as a promising self-supervised approach for node representation learning.
 Studies indicate that GCL tends to exhibit greater fairness compared to graph convolutional learning.
-A theoretical explanation is provided by \cite{wang2022uncovering}, which attributes this fairness to the intra-community concentration and inter-community scatter properties of GCL.
+A theoretical explanation is provided by~\cite{wang2022uncovering}, which attributes this fairness to the intra-community concentration and inter-community scatter properties of GCL.
 These properties create clearer community structures, helping low-degree nodes remain distant from community boundaries.
-Furthermore, their experiments reveal that GCL methods outperform Graph Convolutional Networks (GCNs) in maintaining structural fairness, evidenced by a smaller performance gap between tail nodes and head nodes.
-This finding highlights the potential of GCL to enhance structural fairness in graph learning.
+Furthermore, their experiments reveal that GCL methods outperform Graph Convolutional Networks (GCNs) in maintaining degree bias, evidenced by a smaller performance gap between tail nodes and head nodes.
+This finding highlights the potential of GCL to enhance degree bias in graph learning.